 What is pheniramine?

 Pheniramine is an antihistamine approved to treat allergy symptoms such as stuffy nose and swollen eyes.
-It has also been used to treat dermatitis (inflammation of the skin).
+It has also been used to treat dermatitis (inflammation of the skin) and motion sickness.
 Pheniramine might be listed as pheniramine maleate on medication labels.
 Pheniramine can be found in over-the-counter multi-symptom medications.

 I take pheniramine.
 Can it make it harder for me to get pregnant?

-Studies have not been done to see if pheniramine could make it harder for a woman to get pregnant.
+Studies have not been done to see if pheniramine could make it harder to get pregnant.

 Does taking pheniramine increase the chance for miscarriage?